stuartcrobinson/meilisearch/sis_guide.md

             *   Handle potential eviction: `if let InsertionOutcome::Evicted(evicted_uuid, evicted_index) = outcome { self.index_map.close(evicted_uuid, evicted_index, self.enable_mdb_writemap, 0); }`.
             *   Release `self.index_map` write lock.
             *   Commit `RwTxn`.
-        *   **Cleanup**: Clean up temporary unpack directory (on success or failure after unpacking).
+        *   **Cleanup**: Ensure the temporary unpack directory is reliably cleaned up (e.g., using `defer` or RAII pattern if applicable, or explicit cleanup in error paths) after unpacking.
         *   Return the opened `Index` and the parsed metadata.
 *   **Testing (TDD)**: Write integration tests calling the `IndexMapper::import_index_from_snapshot` method directly with a prepared snapshot file and target UID.
 Verify the index directory is created, `data.mdb` is present, the mapping exists in `index_mapping`, the `Index` object is returned, and the `IndexMap` contains the new index. **Specifically test the scenario where importing causes an LRU eviction to ensure `IndexMap::close` is handled correctly.** Test errors (invalid path, target exists, bad format, version mismatch, I/O).
+Verify temporary directory cleanup on success and failure.

 ### 6. Integrate Snapshot Import into Scheduler